 But are nurses really in control of their physical environment?
 Not entirely, but a few measures can be taken to improve surroundings.A distracting environment doesn't help patient stress.
 But small acts can make a big difference when improving surroundings.
 Click To Tweet

 For example, busy, distracting environments can increase patient stress.
 If it’s extra hectic on a particular day, a nurse may explain this to a patient.
-Also closing doors, keeping outside noises to a minimal level, and opening blinds are small practices to increase patient comfort.
+Closing doors, keeping outside noises to a minimal level, and opening blinds are additional small practices to increase patient comfort.
 A safe and comfortable environment facilitates constructive communication.

 2. Psychological Barriers